Sleep is Essential for Health

 - Get regular exercise

-- Try and wake up without an alarm clock
+- Try to wake up without an alarm clock

 Aging weakens a person’s homeostatic sleep drive after age 50.
-Interestingly, the length of the circadian cycle stays roughly the same over the lifespan but the amplitude of the circadian rhythm may decline somewhat with aging.
-For a natural health solution consider Sleep All Nite Naturals at seniorlifehealth.com.
-This completely natural formula gets results for many people and avoids that “morning after no sleep” feeling.
+Interestingly, the length of the circadian cycle stays roughly the same over the lifespan, and the rhythm's amplitude may decline somewhat with aging.
+For a natural health solution, consider SeniorLife Health's Sleep Support Formula.
+This natural formula gets results for many people and avoids that “morning after no sleep” feeling.

 Most people with these problems go undiagnosed and untreated.
 In addition, more than 40 percent of adults experience daytime sleepiness severe enough to interfere with their daily activities at least a few days each month - with 20 percent reporting problem sleepiness a few days a week or more.